Winter in Scotland 2022: When is the shortest day of the year and what is the winter solstice?

 After the clocks go back the Autumn season feels like a lifetime ago as the darker and frostier November nights whizz by us.
 However, there is an exact date that marks when winter begins and this specific date changes every year according to how much light shines on the Earth.

-To add to the intrigue, there are also two possible dates for when winter starts.
-Here’s when winter starts in the UK in 2022 and when the shortest day of the year will fall.
+What's more, there are also two possible dates for when winter starts.
+Here’s when winter starts in the UK in 2022 and when the shortest day of the year fell.

 When does Winter start in 2022?